Chestnut45/cityscape/README.md

 ### Phi (src/phi):

 Phi is the micro-engine I've put together for this assignment.
+I wrote every line, save for the App class, which is basically just an adlib of the W_App class with support for other OpenGL context versions.
 It has a few RAII wrapper classes for OpenGL resources (buffer objects, textures, shaders, etc.), and a small number of more complex resources like a renderable mesh class and a basic camera.

 ## Extras Chosen: